chevremaudite/zosimos/README.md

  - **Modal Drums** : a simple physical modeling engine consisting of a modal drum and a waveguide transient excited by noise. **TO FINISH**
  - **Noisy** : a noise based drum voice with noise filtering and noise resolution control. **TO FINISH**
  - **FM wood** : an FM drum voice aimed at producing woody percussion sounds. **TO DO**
- - **FM metal** : an FM drum voice aimed at producing metallic percussion sounds. **TO FINISH**
+ - **FM metal** : an FM drum voice aimed at producing metallic percussion sounds. **FINISHED**
- - **Input** : a very simple envelope on incoming source to turn any sound source into a drum voice. **TO FINISH**
+ - **Input** : an envelope on incoming audio with feedback control to turn any sound source into a drum voice. **TO FINISH**

 More details about each engine can be found in the .lib or .dsp file of the engine.

 ## Code

 All DSP is coded in FAUST.
-The effects and engine DSP is found inside the *libs* folder and is instanciated in the *ui* folder for testing on a computer.
+The effects and engine DSP is found inside the *libs* folder and is instantiated in the *ui* folder for testing on a computer.
 FAUST code will be compiled in C++ to run on Teensy, which will take care of MIDI and voice/FX allocation.

 ## Hardware